CEED/libCEED/README.md

 the Makefile is not detecting `MKLROOT`, linking libCEED against MKL can be forced by setting the environment variable `MKL=1`.

-The `/cpu/self/ref/memcheck` backend relies upon the [Valgrind](http://valgrind.org/) Memcheck tool to help verify that user QFunctions have no undefined values.
-To use, run your code with Valgrind and the Memcheck backend, e.g. `valgrind ./build/ex1 -ceed /cpu/self/ref/memcheck`.
+The `/cpu/self/memcheck/*` backends rely upon the [Valgrind](http://valgrind.org/) Memcheck tool to help verify that user QFunctions have no undefined values.
+To use, run your code with Valgrind and the Memcheck backends, e.g. `valgrind ./build/ex1 -ceed /cpu/self/ref/memcheck`.
 A 'development' or 'debugging' version of Valgrind with headers is required to use this backend.
+This backend can be run in serial or blocked mode and defaults to running in the serial mode if `/cpu/self/memcheck` is selected at runtime.

 The `/*/occa` backends rely upon the [OCCA](http://github.com/libocca/occa) package to provide cross platform performance.